openshift/ansible-service-broker/docs/proposals/subscriber-fan-in-fan-out.md

 StartNewJob(token string, work Work, topic WorkTopic){
   a.jobs[token] = make(chan JobMsg)
   go func(){
+      //optional used as an example to show limiting the work while still acting on the message async wait := &sync.WaitGroup{}
       //make sure we always close the channel
       defer close(e.jobs[token])
-      // start reading from the channel
+      // read messages sent to the channel go func(){
-      go func(){
       // will auto stop once the channel is closed for msg := range a.jobs[token]{
+            wait.Add(len(a.subscribers[topic]))
             for _, s := range a.subscribers[topic]{
                // Note we could choose to run these sync but again if there was a slow
-               // subscriber it would block receiving on the channel. go s(msg)
+               // subscriber it would block receiving on the channel. go s(msg,wait)
             }
+            wait.Wait()
         }
       }()
-      // should block until done.
+      // Start the actual job and block until done. work.Run()
-      work.Run()
   }()
 }